One of the “boldest and most successful feats of man’s mind…not a deus ex machina but a machina a Deo.”

-Richard DeWall (1926-2016; he was just a year younger than Alec) joined C. Walton Lillehei’s team in the 1950s as a newly minted MD and a lowly animal attendant.
-Tasked with occasionally managing pumps or other equipment used in cross-circulation operations while the anesthesiologists took breaks, DeWall became fascinated with the problems associated with oxygenating blood.
-In 1955, DeWall came up with a new design — a bubble oxygenator.
-(New Tab: Dr. DeWall and his oxygenator.
+While Gibbon ultimately gave up, others took up the mantle.
+In the early 1950s, at the University of Minnesota, a young doctor named Richard DeWall joined C. Walt Lillehei’s world-class cardiothoracic team as a lowly animal attendant.
+Tasked with occasionally managing pumps or other equipment used in Lillehei’s cross-circulation operations while the anesthesiologists took breaks, DeWall became fascinated with the various problems associated with oxygenating blood.
+Through tinkering and experimentation, DeWall devised a bubble oxygenator.

 A picture of the Lillehei-DeWall Oxygenator from the original 1955 article that inspired Alec and Pete.

-“Blue blood from the patient is fed into this mixing tube.
+“Blue blood from the patient is fed into amixing tube.
 The machine creates large, visible bubbles using eighteen intravenous needles attached to an oxygen tank.
 Gas exchange occurs just as it does in our lungs, with carbon dioxide being released while the oxygen from the bubbles is absorbed.
 Blood with bubbles is, of course, lighter than blood without bubbles, so the lighter blood rises to the top and is separated.”

 Alec concludes how the machine works:

-“The blood then travels down this long plastic hose,” Alec said.
-“As the blood descends, any remaining bubbles rise and burst.
+“The blood then travels down this long plastic hose.
+As the blood descends, any remaining bubbles rise and burst.
 The blood which drips into this reservoir is bubble-free.
 The pump massages the bubble-free arterialized blood through this tubing back to the patient.”